38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

-Vine leaves wrapped around a filling of rice and onion flavored with mint, currant, pepper and cinnamon are steamed to prepare what is an exquisitely healthy Yaprak Sarma.
-It is a traditional food in Turkey that is packed with enormous amount of flavors.
-This dish has an influence of ottoman Empire, and is famous from Middle East to South Eastern Europe.
-The preparation of this dish is a bit time-consuming but it is all worth it.
+Vine leaves wrapped around a filling of rice and onion flavoured with mint, currant, pepper and cinnamon are steamed to prepare what is an exquisitely healthy Yaprak Sarma.
+It is a traditional food in Turkey that is packed with an enormous amount of flavours.
+This dish has an influence on the Ottoman Empire and is famous from the Middle East to South Eastern Europe.
+The preparation of this dish is a bit time-consuming, but it is all worth it.

 15. Dolma: Vegetarian Delicacy